From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Methods and Results

 \subsection{Implications for QKD}

-\qquad As a representative application scenario, the implications of the ESPD framework for QKD are analyzed.
-For a QKD protocol characterized by a secure error threshold $e_{th}$ and a total error rate $e_{C}$ excluding detector contributions, the minimal tolerable channel transmission rate $\gamma$ is conventionally approximated by\cite{S2025Elimiating}:
+As a representative application, we analyze the implications of the ESPD framework applied to QKD.

+In a QKD protocol characterized by a secure error threshold $e_{th}$ and a baseline error rate $e_{C}$ (excluding detector-induced errors), the minimal tolerable channel transmission rate $\gamma$, which defines the operational limit of a link, is conventionally approximated by\cite{S2025Elimiating}:

-\qquad Since the ESPD paradigm can substantially suppress the effective DCR $d$, the minimal tolerable channel transmission rate $\gamma$ is proportionately reduced.
-Furthermore, the simultaneous enhancement of the DE $\eta$ not only reduces $\gamma$ but also directly improves the achievable key rate at a fixed channel transmission rate.
+Since the ESPD paradigm can substantially suppress effective DCR $d$ while simultaneously enhancing the DE $\eta$, it enables a dramatic reduction in $\gamma$.
+This suppression of the minimal transmission threshold directly translates into an extended communication distance and increased robustness against channel loss\footnote{The channel transmission rate $t$ is conventionally calculated by $t=10^{-\frac{\alpha l}{10}}$, where $\alpha$ is a fixed parameter mainly determined by channel characters and $l$ is the communication distance.}.
+Furthermore, the enhancement of $\eta$ not only lowers the threshold $\gamma$ but also scales the achievable secret key rate at any fixed channel transmission, significantly improving the system throughput.

-\qquad Compared to the empty-signal-detection paradigm~\cite{S2025Elimiating}, which also reduces the threshold of the minimal tolerable channel transmission rate, the ESPD framework achieves this improvement without introducing additional sifting procedures that reduce the effective sifting efficiency.
-Here, QKD performance can be enhanced through the simultaneous suppression of the effective DCR and enhancement of the effective DE, without the need for auxiliary sifting operations.
-In this sense, the ESPD paradigm provides a more efficient system-level approach for improving QKD performance under practical constraints.
+Compared to existing alternative strategies, such as the empty-signal-detection paradigm~\cite{S2025Elimiating}, the ESPD framework offers a distinct functional advantage.
+While the previous method also reduces the channel transmission threshold, it introduces additional sifting consumption that inherently degrades the efficiency.
+In contrast, the ESPD framework achieves performance gains by directly improving DE and reducing DCR, without the need for auxiliary sifting.
+Consequently, the ESPD paradigm provides a more efficient approach for improving QKD performance under practical constraints.